 BlogArchive by Category "Learning Techniques"

-24 Mar 2017
+24 Oct 2017

 Listening comprehension is the base skill, in my view.
 We have to understand in order to be able to have conversations with people.
-If we have good comprehension skills, speaking skills are easier to develop.
+If we have good listening skills, speaking skills are easier to develop.
 Here is an exchange on this subject from our Forum at LingQ.
-Hi Steve: I have a few weeks […]Read more How to Improve Your Listening Comprehension Skills
+Hi Steve: I have a few weeks […]Read more How to Improve Your Listening Skills

 17 Oct 2017

 I want to cover the issue of input-based learning that I have spoken about in two past YouTube videos in Chinese and Japanese.
 It goes by different names but basically amounts to spending most of your time on listening, reading, working on your vocabulary and becoming familiar with the language rather than on output-activities or grammar-focused activities.Read more Effective Language Learning: Listening and Reading